 Payments & services

-If you are leaving Australia to travel or to live in another country, you need to check how this might affect your Centrelink payments, health care and child support arrangements.
+If you are going to travel or live outside Australia, check how this may affect your health care, child support arrangements and Centrelink payments.

 - take your current Medicare card with you

 - talk to us about your child support arrangements before you leave Australia as your departure may affect how we administer your case

 - read the rules below about how Centrelink payments or concession cards may be affected and whether you need to let us know before you go.
 You can do this quickly and easily using your Centrelink online account, through myGov